DL ENGINE FAQ

 You don't want to overheat the engine.

 Ensure it is adequately cooled, with sufficient air flowing over the cylinder head cooling fins.
+Proper baffling of the engine is important.

 Full power climbs, and hovers etc are not recommended during the run-in process.